Man behind Iran's mass barring of candidates contests assembly vote

 Besides chairing the Guardian Council, he is a member of the influential Expediency Council, whose members are selected by the supreme leader and which serves to resolve disputes between the Guardian Council and the parliament.

-As a leader of Friday prayers in Tehran, Jannati has criticized Rouhani’s attempts to end Iran’s global isolation.
+As a leader of Friday prayers in Tehran, Jannati has criticised Rouhani’s attempts to end Iran’s global isolation.

 The cleric also backed the disputed re-election of hardline president Mahmoud Ahmadinejad in 2009.
 Months of mass protests were crushed by the state security apparatus, headed by the Revolutionary Guards Corps (IRGC) and its affiliated Basij militia volunteers.